expertware/OCCTET-CRA-self-assessment/README.md

 OCCTET is a free, open-source self-assessment platform that helps organisations — especially SMEs — measure their preparedness against the EU Cyber Resilience Act (CRA).
 The project is part of the Open CyberSecurity Compliance Toolkit (OCCTET) and is funded by the EU Digital Europe Programme.

 ## What this repository contains
 - Self-assessment web app (frontend) located at `exp.Frontend`
+- Backend API and services located at `exp.Backend`
 - UI components and static assets for the public-facing site and assessment flows

 ## Quick start — run the frontend locally